Nimauric/Mapler/README.md

    # - metabat2
     - <custom_binning_process>
    ```
-   Please note that <custom_assembly_process> cannot correspond to the name of any of the built-in assembly processes (metaMDBG, custom_assembly, metaflye, hifiasm_meta, operaMS).
-Likewise, the <custom_binning_process> cannot correspond to the name of any of the built-in binning processes (metabat2, custom)
+   Please note that <custom_assembly_process> cannot have the same name as any of the built-in assembly processes (metaMDBG, custom_assembly, metaflye, hifiasm_meta, operaMS).
+Likewise, the <custom_binning_process> cannot have the same name as any of the built-in binning processes (metabat2, custom)

 </details>